dongrunmin/RRSGAN/README.md

 ## Acknowledgement
-The code is based on [MMSR](https://github.com/open-mmlab/mmediting)
+The code is based on [MMSR](https://github.com/open-mmlab/mmediting).

 ## Contact
-If you have any questions about our work, please contact <drm20@mails.tsinghua.edu.cn>
+If you have any questions about our work, please contact <drm@mail.tsinghua.edu.cn>